taoni0718/MetaSpy-Artifact/README.md

 # VRSnoop
 Anonymous Artifact of VRSnoop (MobiCom'24 Submission)

+### Appendix A: Full list of the energy-based features (time- and frequency-domain) of the harvested RF energy
 |    **Time-domain (Abbr.)**    |                                                                                                       **Description**                                                                                                       |
 |:-----------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 |          Mean (mean)          |                                                                                           The average value of harvested voltages.                                                                                          |